 That said, one of my favourite videos of all time is the Generic Brand Video by stock royalty Dissolve.
 Their latest fun filled poke at bad use of stock footage is their Generic Millennial Ad, but I'll let you decide which is better.

 There are many free sites out there and many of the tools mentioned above have access to free use stock images, but they won't have everything you’ll ever need.
 You'll likely need a good backup.
 Many now offer a subscription service and exclusive and premium images and videos.
 These should be considered to keep the costs down, especially if you download more than a couple of images a month.
 Picking a good stock photos partner will also stop you hunting what feels like the ENTIRE internet in search of the perfect image for your campaign.

-With an Expend Mastercard and our expense management tools, you can give yourself or your team a marketing budget for their areas of responsibility.
-So they can do the expenses without all the hassle and you can spend more time generally being awesome.
+Plus with our new Expend Flex Mastercard combined with our expense management tools, you can easily give yourself or your team a marketing budget for their areas of responsibility.
+So they have the power to create what they need and the tools to do their expenses without all the hassle, so you can spend more time generally being awesome.
 Or in the pub...